Saved Schools

 Mālama Honua Public Charter School

-Mālama Honua Public Charter School, nominated by an anonymous organization, is a elementary/middle school in Waimanalo, Hawaii that describes itself as a public charter school serving learners from a primarily suburban area.
+Mālama Honua Public Charter School, nominated by an anonymous organization, is an elementary/middle school in Waimanalo, Hawaii, that describes itself as a public charter school serving learners from a primarily suburban area.

 Location Waimanalo, Hawaii